mezis/mezis.github.com/_drafts/learning-part-1.md

 red one.
 Both are excellent, as is (mostly) the norm with O'Reilly.

-I've done my best to be algorithm agnostic so far, but the title and summary gave away the approach anyways, so no surprises here: we're going to use artificial neural networks (ANNs) to fit a model to our data.
+I've done my best to be algorithm agnostic so far, but the title and summary gave away the approach anyway, so no surprises here: we're going to use artificial neural networks (ANNs) to fit a model to our data.

 While it's not the most state-of-the-art method out there, it's still [pretty